FunkyMonky1/Stardew-Valley-Crops-Rest-Controller/README.md

 # Stardew-Valley-Crops-api
-using own Crops api to get the specific Elements
+using own Crops api to get  specific Elements